-As California continues to deal with longer, hotter summers as well as growing threat of wildfires as a result of climate change, everyone living in our state should take steps now to prepare themselves and their families for events like a Public Safety Power Shutoff (PSPS) or rolling blackouts.
+As California continues to deal extreme weather events, everyone living in our state should take steps now to prepare themselves and their families for events like a Public Safety Power Shutoff (PSPS), rolling blackouts and extreme weather events.

 Such events may leave many Californians without power for hours and in some cases days.
 Moreover, other natural disasters like earthquakes, floods, cyber attacks and wildfires also have the potential to disrupt power for long periods of time.